A Feasibility Test for Linear Interference Alignment in MIMO Channels with Constant Coefficients: Proof of Main Results

 From this and from Lemma \ref{lem:V}, defining $s$ as in (\ref{eq:2}) we have

-We now distinguish two cases: \begin{enumerate} \item Assume that $\dim_\C(\mathcal{H})>\dim_\C(\CV)$ (equivalently, $s<0$.)
-Then $\pi_1$ defined in (\ref{eq:diag}) is a smooth mapping from a lower--dimensional manifold to $\mathcal{H}$.
-The derivative of $\pi_1$ cannot be surjective at any point, and thus every $H\in \pi_1(\CV)$ is a critical value of $\pi_1$, that is $\pi_1(\CV)=\Sigma$.
-On the other hand, from Proposition \ref{prop:sigma}, $\Sigma$ is a proper algebraic subset of $\mathcal{H}$, thus a zero measure set of $\mathcal{H}$, proving item (1) in Theorem \ref{th:mainmath}. \item Assume now that $\dim_\C(\mathcal{H})\leq \dim_\C(\CV)$ (equivalently, $s\geq0$).
-There are two cases: \begin{enumerate} \item[(a)] if $\Sigma'$ is not a proper algebraic subset of $\CV$ then every point of $\CV$ is a critical point of $\pi_1$ and hence every element of $\pi_1(\CV)$ is a critical value of $\pi_1$.
-As in the case $s<0$, this means that $\pi^{-1}(H)=\emptyset$ for every $H$ out of the zero--measure set $\Sigma$. \item[(b)] if $\Sigma'$ is a proper algebraic subset of $\CV$ then we have already proved the claims of the theorem in Corollary \ref{cor:ehr}. \end{enumerate} \end{enumerate}
+Assume that $\dim_\C(\mathcal{H})\leq \dim_\C(\CV)$ (equivalently, $s\geq0$).
+There are two cases: \begin{enumerate} \item if $\Sigma'=\CV$ then every point of $\CV$ is a critical point of $\pi_1$ and hence every element of $\pi_1(\CV)$ is a critical value of $\pi_1$.
+On the other hand, from Proposition \ref{prop:sigma}, $\Sigma$ is a proper algebraic subset of $\mathcal{H}$, thus a zero measure set of $\mathcal{H}$.
+This means that $\pi^{-1}(H)=\emptyset$ for every $H$ out of the zero--measure set $\Sigma$, thus we are in case 1) of Theorem \ref{th:distinct}. \item otherwise, $\Sigma'$ is a proper subset of $\CV$, and from Corollary \ref{cor:ehr} we are in case 2) of Theorem \ref{th:distinct}.